derekmorash/New-Portfolio/_posts/2016-02-11-css-architecture-and-semantics.md

 .tweet .tweet--user .tweet--user-name {}
 {% endhighlight %}

 This is one of the things I love most about SASS, nesting.
-It allows the reader to visualize how the markup is written and laid out.
-One of the reasons why it's important to use namespaced classnames that describe the content of the element.
+By just looking at the selectors you can tell how the elements in the markup are structured.

 ## Resources
 I a couple videos to recommend for learning more on the topic of CSS architecture.
 The first and best video is from Caleb Meredith cohosting a video on the youtube channel called [DevTips](https://www.youtube.com/user/DevTipsForDesigners) from [Travis Neilson](https://twitter.com/travisneilson):